devrath-rana23/AutomateLaravelAppBuildingProcessUdemy/emp_sys/README.md

 # now create new draft file using blueprint:new

 # Now writing in draft file table details in a single line in object form syntax

+# Rename draft file again and make new draft file

+# Blueprint allows us to make different modifiers like enum and run blueprint:build command

+#